Congressional District # 01

 Today, the remaining threat is from a TCE plume that extends between the former PMC facility and the former municipal well location.
 Since the municipal well no longer exists and all residents in the area are served by city water, the emphasis has shifted to containing the remaining contamination and preventing any significant release to Little Traverse Bay surface water.

+Since the 2009 FYR was completed, EPA performed critical monitoring well repairs, revised the Long-Term Groundwater Monitoring Plan, and performed one round of sampling to ensure that the plume has not migrated to locations that might present a health or ecological risk.
 EPA revised the monitoring plan in 2011, but has not been able to reach agreement with MDEQ as to whether additional remedial action is necessary.
 Without an agreement, EPA is unable to fund additional groundwater monitoring or abandon unnecessary monitoring wells.
 The site remains in Long-Term Remedial Action Status, and will revert to MDEQ responsibility for operation and maintenance in April 2018.

 A four square block area including and surrounding the site has undergone a major public infrastructure redevelopment by the City of Petoskey.
 Roads have been relocated and repaved, electric/phone/cable utilities have been placed underground, and a completely new lakefront park has been constructed and landscaped.
 The Ingalls well and well house were removed in 2006.
 A new bike path runs through the site which connects the Bay Harbor development to the west with downtown Petoskey to the east.
 Surrounding housing has become extremely desirable for summer homes due to the convenient downtown lakefront location.